shaun-barnard/python/encrypted-message-exchanger/README.md

 ## Install

 > [!IMPORTANT]
-> Requires atleast Python 3.10 to work.
+> Requires atleast Python 3.10 to work

 #### 1. Create and activate a virtual enviroment
 ```bash